PennyLaneAI/pennylane/doc/development/adding_operators.rst

     class FlipAndRotate(qml.operation.Operation):
         """One-sentence description of the operator.

-        More explanation.
+        Add more explanation.
 How is the operator defined, what are typical usage contexts?
         What is the meaning of the different inputs?
 What options does a user have?

         Args: